-Our strategy is to build a leading, focused medicines company powered by advanced therapy platforms and data science.
+Our strategy is to build a focused medicines company powered by technology leadership in research and development (R&D), world-class commercialization, global access and data science.
+In 2021, we continued to execute on this strategy, as reflected by our commencement of a strategic review of our Sandoz Division and the divestment of our investment in Roche in a bilateral transaction with Roche (see "Item 18.
+Financial Statements-Note 2.
+Significant transactions").
 As we implement our strategy, we have five priorities to shape our future and help us continue to create value for our company, our shareholders and society: